pcarbonn/H-Calc/README.md

         go α (v1,v2)              = Mul α (d v1, d v2)
 ```

-One of the case branch defines a default implementation for the other types of node: just transform their children.
+The Left branch defines a default implementation for the other types of node: just transform their children.

 ## Tree reduction